-- Write your personal customer number on your original invoice(s) and submit your invoice(s) online via MyZZ (www.zem.nl/persoonlijkportaal). you are obliged to keep the original invoice for 3 years after uploading.
-We may request that you send us the invoice during this period for the purpose of verification; - the deadline for submitting invoices is 31 December of the third year after the year in which the treatment was carried out. - there are a number of medical treatments for which you will need to ask for approval beforehand; a list of these can be found in these policy conditions in Section B: Extent of the cover.
+- write your personal customer number on your original invoice and submit it online via MijnZZ (www.zem.nl/persoonlijkportaal).
+You must keep the original invoice for at least three years after uploading it.
+During this period we may ask you to send us the invoice for verification purposes; - the submission period for each invoice is up to 3 years after the date of the invoice issued for the treatment.
+If there is no date on the invoice issued for the treatment, the submission period ends on 31 December of the third year following the year in which the treatment took place; - there are a number of medical treatments for which you must request prior permission; a list of these can be found in these policy conditions in Section B: Extent of the cover.